samsquire/ideas4/README.md

 # 5. Permanent software/platform/language / Software subscriptions and outsourceable stack

 At the cost of innovation we can solve swathes of computer problems with common parts of a stack.
 The BSD networking stack is standardised and solved the communication problem, it seems BSD sockets are in most software products today.
 But there is a lot of work needed to standardise the rest of the technology stack.
 See [idea4 on 135.
-Recursive Coordination and decision portfolios](https://github.com/samsquire/ideas4/blob/main/README.md#135-recursive-coordinations-and-decision-portfolios-and-time-allocation-portfolio-and-recursive-dividends) for how we could implement social and technical leverage to solve this problem of standardisation.
+Recursive Coordination and decision portfolios](https://github.com/samsquire/ideas4/blob/main/README.md#135-recursive-coordinations-and-decision-portfolios-and-time-allocation-portfolio-and-recursive-dividends) for how we could implement social and technical leverage to solve this problem of standardisation without the effort of standardisation.

 Unfortunately the ground is shifting beneath us at all times.
 There is no stable space on which to build.
 Upgrading RHEL 6 to RHEL 7 and to RHEL 8 is a pain and you need to reharden everything again.